Visit Cornwall Record Office

-Please note that on Friday November 21st we are taking part in the national Kids Takeover day.
+Please note that on Friday November 21st we are taking part in the national Kids Takeover day, although we will be open as normal.
 You can find out more on the Kids in Museums website.

 Our collections weeks are the first full calendar week of each month.
-Please use the link below to see a full calendar of our 2014 opening hours.
+Please use the link below to see a full calendar of our 2014 and 2015 opening hours.